 Again it is a behavior typical of a young cat.
 Kittens like to hide behind a corner and ambush you as soon as you pass by, cats are specialists at this, and usually, they are playing.

 My cat used to do this a lot, we even played chasing each other, and I would hide behind a corner, knowing that he would wait for me at the other side of the corner and jump at me.
-I would wait he would come close before turning the corner, and when he would jump on me, I would pick him up mid-air.
-He did not expect it.
+So I would wait for him to come close before turning the corner, and when he would jump on me, I would pick him up mid-air.
+But, of course, he did not expect it.

-WHY DOES MY CAT FOLLOW ME THEN RUN AWAY?
+WHY DOES MY CAT FOLLOW ME AND THEN RUN AWAY?

-Cats can be quite mischievous when they are in a playful mood.
+Cats can be pretty mischievous when they are in a playful mood.
 They like to play “seek and hide” with people.

-I am the living example of this since my cat and I play seek and hide often.
-When he is in a playful mood, I start running, and he runs behind me to try to get me, then I turn and start chasing him.
+I am a living example of this since my cat and I play seek and hide often.
+When he is in a playful mood, I start running, and he runs behind me to try to get me; then, I turn and start chasing him.
 He usually goes and hides somewhere silly, like behind a pillow.

 Somehow he thinks I can’t see him.

-Some cats really require special treatment for eating; you have to be with them when they eat or at least make sure there aren’t weird movements around while he is eating.
+Some cats require special eating treatment; you have to be with them when they eat or at least make sure there aren’t weird movements around while he is eating.
 Cats want to feel secure, especially when they are eating.
 Therefore they want you to follow them and bring them up to the food.

 There is no need to scream.
-If you show your cat enough times that he should not do it, he may learn.
+He may learn if you show your cat enough times that he should not do it.
 There are ways to train a cat.

-Cats typically play by wrestling and hitting each other; they like to run behind each other back and forth.
+Typically cats swipe at each other to play.
+They like to run behind each other back and forth.
 If they swipe at each other is because they are playing.
 If they start growling and hissing, they may be fighting.

 Why does my cat try to trip me on the stairs?